Recommended For Thigh Lift

 ● Outer thigh lift surgery – the incision is made horizontally, just under the hip bone

-After the proper incisions are created, the surgeon will proceed to eliminate any excess skin and fat tissue from the thighs area.
+After the surgeon creates the incisions, any excess skin and fat tissue from the thighs area are started to remove.
 Once the desired result is achieved, the incisions are closed up with dissolving stitches and the area is wrapped in bandages in order to avoid any potential infection in the thigh area.
 The thigh lift recovery period can begin.

 Thigh lift surgery risks and complications can include: